 Patent clustering can impact patent searching and analysis in a positive way.
 The clustering of patents can be done either on the basis of classification codes or concepts or technology.
-Additional filters like Assignee and geography-based clustering also help in focusing the search query on specifics.
+Additional filters like assignee and geography-based clustering also help focus the search query on specifics.

-XLSCOUT, one of the emerging tools in the domain, offers modules equipped with Natural Language Processing (NLP) technologies that enable seamless clustering of patents by creating automated and human-assisted (Hybrid) taxonomies.
+XLSCOUT, one of the emerging tools in the domain, offers modules equipped with Natural Language Processing (NLP) technologies that enable seamless clustering of patents by creating automated and hybrid (human-assisted) taxonomies.

-Boolean operators provide an edge to further optimize the search query and direct it to the specifics users are interested in.
+Users can further optimize their search query and direct it to the specifics they are interested in using Boolean operators.
 Along with the common Boolean operators like AND, OR, and NOT, operators like NEAR, ADJ, and BTWN are commonly used by expert searchers.

-When Boolean operators are used in sync with classification-based search strings and keyword-based search strings, they often yield the desired results.
+When one uses Boolean operators in combination with classification-based search strings and keyword-based search strings, they often achieve the desired results.

-Automation undoubtedly helps in giving the search process more cushion, but it goes beyond that.
-These tools can facilitate Prior Art search because of their higher precision, the ability to segment the problem statement into smaller buckets, and considerably lesser turnaround time.
+Automation undoubtedly helps give the search process more cushion, but it goes beyond that.
+These tools can facilitate prior art searches because of their higher precision, ability to segment the problem statement into smaller buckets, and considerably lesser turnaround time.

 Even after analysis, it takes a lot of effort to interpret and present textual data.
 Henceforth, graphical interpretation, data visualization, and tabular analysis come into play.

-There are intelligent tools that can do graphical patent analysis on large patent datasets and derive insights with immediate commercial relevance.
-Customers can modify interactive charts from XLSCOUT to their specific needs for graphical patent analysis.
+Intelligent tools exist that can perform graphical patent analysis on large patent datasets and derive insights with immediate commercial application.
+Customers can modify interactive charts in XLSCOUT to meet their specific needs for graphical patent analysis.